pierrelecuyer/latticetester/README.md

 Change the current directory to the root directory of the package, for example:

-    cd latticetester
+    cd git/gilatticetester

-if you obtained the source code with the `git` command.
+if you obtained the source code via `git`.
 If you obtained the source code from the ZIP archive, the directory should be named `latticetester-master` instead of `latticetester`.
-At the root of the source tree lies the `waf` script, which manages the build process.
+At the root of the source tree, the `wscript` file contains the waf script that manages the build process.

 Try:

 	./waf --help

 to see the various commands and options.

-There are six options that you might want or need to use:
+Some options you might want to use:
 - `--out /path/to/build/location` allows you to specify in which directory the build process will operate.
 The default is `./build`.
 You will need permission to write in that directory.